 - Add Data—Discover datasets from ArcGIS Online.

-- Analysis—Execute spatial analysis tools to help you understand how an area performs.
-Tools include Create Buffers, Create Travel–Time Areas, and Enrich Layer.
+- Analysis—Run spatial analysis tools to help you understand how an area performs.

 - Modeler—Identify suitability for development or an activity in an area by overlaying layers and ranking outputs.

-Data analysis tools create new layers for the following purposes:
+Data analysis tools create layers for the following purposes:

 - Depict how an area functions or performs.